zenorocha/wedocs/intro/using-the-command-line.md

 # Using the CLI

-###### The *WeDeploy™ Command-line interface (CLI)* is a tool that wraps the WeDeploy Platform API, providing support for things like creating, managing and scaling applications.
-It's generally installed in your local development operating system.
+The WeDeploy Command-Line Interface is a tool for helping you to use the WeDeploy platform by providing support to things like creating, managing, and scaling applications.

 <!-- <article id="1-dependencies"> -->